MakeSchool-Tutorials/Habitual-Swift4/P01-Main-View/content.md

 >

 The above code is used to set up the navigation bar in this view.
-When looking at this code, you will notice that it is in an extension of our class.
-When writing code, organization is so important.
+When looking at this code, you will notice that it is in an extension of your class, *MainViewController* When writing code, organization is so important.
 If you do not keep your code organized, you will make it harder on yourself when trying to add new features or track down bugs.

-So, in this extension you create a function called `setupNavBar()`, it does exactly what the name describes.
+In the extension you create a function called `setupNavBar()`, it does exactly what the name describes.
 Inside this function you start by setting the *title* property of the view controller.
 This is used to display the title in the navbar, in your case `Habitual`.
 Once you have set the title, you create a button that will be used as the *Add* button.